-- Discuss with learners: What are some challenges you may face while 1. trying to achieve your goals? - Explain that while working towards a goal, we may come across 2. challenges.
+- 1. Discuss with learners: What are some challenges you may face while 5 mins trying to achieve your goals? - Explain that while working towards a goal, we may come across 2. challenges.
 It is important to plan ahead so that we are prepared.
-For each goal, we can use the WOOP Technique to stay on track:
+For each goal, we can use the WOOP Technique to ensure that we are on track despite challenges.

-- 15 mins - 3.
-Learners note this plan down in the respective pages of their Vision Book for each goal. - 3.
-Learners then assign the following roles to friends or family to ensure that they work on your goals daily:
+- 3. Learners note this plan down in the respective pages of their Vision Book for each goal. - 3.
+Learners then assign the following roles to friends or family to ensure 10 mins that they work on your goals daily: